OptimusGREEN/m3uDL/README.md

 # m3uDL

-Search large m3u files based on search criteria and select items to download
+Search large m3u files based on search criteria and select items to download.
+Written in Python, run main.py to use.

 1. Enter a url to an m3u file (Ideally VOD)
 2. Enter Search criteria